flintwinters/jisp/README.md

 </div>

-Jisp is a stack-based programming system which uses the JSON data model as its underlying atomic fabric.
-All arguments for operations are implicitly taken from the stack.
-The program, including the code, variables, and execution state, are all represented directly in a single JSON object.
+Jisp is a programming _system_ which uses the **JSON data model** as its "atomic fabric".

+The core philosophy is to maintain all program state (including code, variables, and execution flow) in a single self-contained JSON object.
+This design ensures that every aspect of a **running** Jisp program can be effortlessly exported, imported, saved, loaded, diffed, restored, etc. at ***any point*** during execution.

 This approach makes it easier to debug, integrate with other tools, and eliminates LLM syntax errors.

-The strict, simple, universally understandable grammar is perfect for LLM outputs and toolcalls, eliminating syntax errors.
+The strict, simple, universally understandable grammar is perfect for LLM outputs.

 ### Why JSON?

-The core philosophy of Jisp is to maintain all program state (including the stack, variables, and execution flow) entirely within a single, self-contained JSON object.
-This design ensures that every aspect of a running Jisp program can be effortlessly exported, imported, saved, and restored at any point during execution, providing unparalleled transparency and control over the program.

 #### 1. Advanced Debugging